Free Media

 Free Media is a private mass media publishing company headquartered in Casablanca, Morocco.
-The company is known for its independent editorial stance and focus on socio-political issues within Moroccan society.
-Free Media publishes content in both Arabic and French, and is particularly noted for its role in fostering public debate and press freedom in the country.
+Free Media publishes content in both Arabic and French.

 History

-Free Media was founded in the early 2000s with the objective of producing high-quality journalism.
+Free Media was founded in the early 2000s.
 It gained attention for launching bold and investigative publications that tackled sensitive political and social issues.

 Publications

 Nichane

 Nichane was an Arabic-language weekly news magazine launched in 2006 by Free Media.
 The magazine focused on Moroccan society, culture, and current affairs and gained popularity for its candid tone.
 In December 2006, it was temporarily banned by Moroccan authorities for publishing jokes deemed offensive to Islam.
 The magazine resumed publication but eventually ceased operations in January 2010 due to sustained political pressure and an advertising boycott, which led to financial difficulties.

 TelQuel

 TelQuel is a French-language weekly magazine launched in 2001 by Free Media.
 It focuses on political, economic, and cultural topics and is known for its investigative reporting and liberal editorial stance.
 TelQuel has published several critical articles about the Moroccan government, which led to tensions with state authorities.